infinum/dotnet-handbook/Api/Middleware.md

 There are some cases where we need to create our own Middleware.
 Here are some examples of such cases:

-- Error handling - implementing error handling inside a middleware enables us to handle not only exceptions thrown by controller actions, but also exceptions thrown by other middleware, as long as they are executed after this Middleware.
+- Error handling - implementing error handling inside a middleware enables us to handle not only exceptions thrown by controller actions but also exceptions thrown by other middleware, as long as they are executed after this Middleware.
 - Authorization - in order to avoid passing the Id of the current user from the controller all the way to the service that actually uses it, we can implement a middleware that fills the user data into a scoped service.

 ### Execution order